XieLipeng0830/OpenJudge/docs/building_graders/create_custom_graders.md

 )
 ```

-## :gear: Rule-based Graders
+## Rule-based Graders

-**Rule-based graders** implement evaluation logic using predefined rules and conditions.
-There are two approaches to implementing rule-based graders:
+Rule-based graders implement evaluation logic using predefined rules and conditions.
+They're ideal for objective assessments where you can define clear criteria, such as checking response length or verifying keyword presence.

+### When to Use Rule-based Graders

+Choose rule-based graders when you need to evaluate:
+- Objective criteria with clear pass/fail conditions
+- Quantifiable metrics (length, keyword presence, etc.)
+- Deterministic assessments that don't require judgment
+- Performance against well-defined standards

+For example, checking if a response contains an email address or meets a minimum character count.

 ### Approach 1: Simple Functions with FunctionGrader